or click image to search using:

 The total purse of the tournament was $40,000 USD, distributed in the following ratio:

-If anyone has any more information regarding where this game might still be played, please let us know using the comment form below.
+If anyone has any more information regarding if and where this game might still be played, please let us know using the comment form below.

 Sudden Death Seven Ball Rules ESPN